teddyld/image-style-transfer/README.md

 # <div align="center">Image Style Transfer</div>

+> A comparison of traditional CNNs and Generative networks for Image Style Transfer

+## About

 Image style transfer is a technique that blends the artistic features of a style reference image with the content of a target image.
 This project aims to explore and implement image style transfer using Generative Adversarial Networks, comparing their performance with traditional Convolutional Neural Networks.
 We focused on CycleGAN and MSG-Net for our implementation, examining how these state-of-the-art methods enhance the quality and realism of style-transferred images.

 <div align="center">